 Full drive encryption means that the entire drive will be encrypted, regardless of whether data is stored on it or not.
 This is useful for drives that have been repurposed and may contain data remnants from their previous use.

 BitLocker integrates with Active Directory Domain Services (AD DS) to provide centralized key management.
 By default, no recovery information is backed up to Active Directory.
-Administrators can configure the following Group Policy setting to enable backup of BitLocker recovery information:
+Administrators can configure the following Group Policy setting for each drive type to enable backup of BitLocker recovery information: